 The military is also providing C-130s equipped to drop large quantities of fire retardant.

-Here's a breakdown of what's happening in four of the most devastated states:
+Here’s a breakdown of what’s happening in four of the worst-hit states:

-One of the largest blazes, the Route Complex, has torched 28,401 acres and was 28% contained Monday, authorities said.
+One of the state’s largest blazes, the Route Complex, had razed 28,401 acres and was 28% contained early Monday, authorities said.

 The fire, which affected areas around Mad River, Dinsmore and Hyampom, started last month following a lightning storm.